Living with Hepatitis

 - a person has a relative, friend or work colleague who has (or someone thinks has) hepatitis.

-If anyone is being harassed or treated unfairly because of their hepatitis status, they should contact the Anti- Discrimination Commission of Queensland (ADCQ) who provides information about everyone’s rights.
+If anyone is being harassed or treated unfairly because of their hepatitis status, they should contact the Queensland Human Rights Commission who provide information about everyone’s rights.
 All complaints are treated confidentially and services are free.

-The ADCQ have the legal power to investigate a complaint and, if it appears to be against the law, try to conciliate it.
-Conciliation means helping someone with hepatitis, and the person or organisation they are complaining about, reach a private settlement that everyone can agree on.
+The Queensland Human Rights Commission have the legal power to investigate a complaint and, if it appears to be against the law, try to conciliate it.
+Conciliation means helping someone living with hepatitis, and the person or organisation they are complaining about, reach a private settlement that everyone can agree on.

 The settlement will depend on each case.
 People may receive their job back, an apology or financial compensation.
 Most complaints are conciliated.
 If a case isn’t conciliated, it may go to the Tribunal or Anti-Discrimination Tribunal, a court that provides legal judgments in order to try to settle complaints.